MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-direct-line-3-0-authentication.md

 ---
 title: Authentication - Bot Service
-description: Learn how to authenticate API requests in Direct Line API v3.0.
+description: Become familiar with authentication in Direct Line API 3.0.
+See how to use secrets and tokens.
+Learn about Azure Bot Service authentication.
 author: RobStand
 ms.author: kamrani
 manager: kamrani